CarneadesofCyrene/BagsOfDigits/README.md

-# Bags of Set Reducing Digits
+# Bags of Self Reducing Digits
 *Carneades.org*

 This project seeks to answer the question of whether or not there are a finite number of bags of self reducing digits in a given base.
 As of the current publication, we have proven that there are a finite number of self reducing bags of digits for base 2 and base 3.
 Other bases up to base 10 have been explored to varying degrees.
 For more on what is meant by a bag of self reducing digits, [refer to this blog post](https://www.carneades.org/post/the-mathematics-department-is-running-out-of-numbers).
 Additionally this project seeks to visualize the networks of self reducing bags of digits.